netherby/bakewrangler-doc/mesh.rst

 The *Mesh* node is responsible for mesh specific settings and the relationship between objects.
-It can take :doc:`objects` nodes as any of its inputs and outputs to a :doc:`pass` node.
+It can take :doc:`objects` nodes as any of its inputs, and outputs to a :doc:`pass` node.
 Only objects that are linked to this node will be included in a bake pass and will be completely isolated from all other objects in the .blend file.